silentbeastabhimanyu-collab/lift_department/README.md

 This photo is part of a long-term training documentation process, focused on consistency, control, and self-review rather than display.
+This image documents a Type-2 Snatch with a deep squat catch.

+Key observations:
+- Explosive pull followed by rapid drop under the bar
+- Full-depth squat with stable mid-foot balance
+- Locked elbows and shoulder stability overhead
+- Upright torso and controlled recovery mechanics
+- Coach presence for technical supervision and safety

+Training intent:
+- Develop speed under the bar and confidence in deep catch
+- Improve overhead stability and mobility
+- Reinforce disciplined execution under load
+- Build competition-ready Olympic lifting patterns

+This photo is part of a long-term training journal focused on technique, control, and consistency rather than display.

 ## Identity